ronnyml/snowplow-wiki/technical-documentation/4-storage/Storage-documentation.md

 In addition, this guide also covers the

 1. [Snowplow Canonical Event Model] [canonical-event-model].
 This covers the structure of Snowplow data, as stored in S3, Amazon Redshift and PostgreSQL.
-2. [The Storage Loader][storage-loader].
+2. [The StorageLoader][storage-loader].
 This Ruby application is responsible for instrumenting the regular movement of data from S3 into Redshift.
 (And eventually, PostgreSQL, SkyDB, Neo4J, Infobright etc.)

 [hive]: http://hive.apache.org/
 [pig]: http://pig.apache.org/
 [mahout]: http://mahout.apache.org/
-[storage-loader]: The-Storage-Loader
+[storage-loader]: The-StorageLoader
 [redshift]: Amazon-Redshift-storage
 [r]: http://cran.r-project.org/
 [tableau]: http://www.tableausoftware.com/